ADAC and HE Puzzles from GEB

-I have been reading Gödel, Escher, Bach: An Eternal Golden Braid by since the last Monday.
-The book alternates between chapters and dialogues.
+I have been reading Gödel, Escher, Bach: An Eternal Golden Braid by Douglas R. Hofstadter for a few weeks.
+The book follows an interesting format of alternating between chapters and dialogues between imaginary charaters.
 In the words of the author:

 The long and the short of it is that I eventually decided - but this took many months - that the optimal structure would be a strict alternation between chapters and dialogues.
 Once that was clear, then I had the joyous task of trying to pinpoint the most crucial ideas that I wanted to get across to my readers and then somehow embodying them in both the form and the content of fanciful, often punning dialogues between Achilles and the Tortoise (plus a few new friends).

 After the second chapter (Chapter II: Meaning and Form in Mathematics) there is a dialogue between Achilles and the Tortoise on telephone.
 The title of the dialogue is Sonata for Unaccompanied Achilles.
-Achilles is the only speaker, since it is a transcript of one end of a telephone call.
+The text shows the transcript of only one end of the call, only what Achilles speaks.
 The Tortoise is at the far end of the call.
-The sentences spoken by the Tortoise at the other end are not present.
-This makes it very interesting as we keep guessing what the Tortoise might have spoken.
+The sentences spoken by the Tortoise at the other end are not present in the text.
+This makes the reading experience very interesting as we keep guessing about what is going on at the other end.